Offline Meta-Reinforcement Learning with Online Self-Supervision

 \subsection{Self-Supervised Online Meta-Training}

 We now describe the self-supervised online training procedure, during which we use the reward decoder to provide supervision.
 First, we collect a trajectory $\tau$ by rolling out our exploration policy $\pi_\theta$ conditioned on a context sampled from the prior $p(\bz)$.
 To emulate the offline meta-training supervision, we would like to label $\tau$ with rewards that are in the distribution of meta-training tasks.
-As such, we sample a replay buffer $\buff_i$ uniformly from $\buffers$ to get a history $\bh \sim \buff_i$ from the offline data.
-We then sample from the posterior $\bz \sim \enc(\bz \mid \bh)$ and label the reward $\rgen$ of a new state and action, $(\bs, \ba)$, using the reward decoder
+As such, we sample a replay buffer $\buff_i$ uniformly from $\buffers$ to get a history $\bh_\text{offline} \sim \buff_i$ from the offline data.
+We then sample from the posterior $\bz \sim \enc(\bz \mid \bh_\text{offline})$ and label the reward $\rgen$ of a new state and action, $(\bs, \ba)$, using the reward decoder

 We then add the labeled trajectory to the buffer and perform actor and critic updates as in offline meta-training.
-Lastly, since we do not observe additional ground-truth rewards, we do not update the reward decoder $\dec$ or encoder $\enc$, and instead only train the policy and Q-function during the self-supervised phase.
+Lastly, since we do not observe additional ground-truth rewards, we do not update the reward decoder $\dec$ or encoder $\enc$ during the self-supervised phase and only train the policy and Q-function.
 We visualize this procedure in \Cref{fig:computation-graph}.

+We note that the distribution shift discussed in \Cref{sec:omrl-problem} is not an issue for the reward decoder.
+The distribution shift only occurs when we sample $\bz$ from the encoder using online data, i.e. $\bz \sim \enc(\bz \mid \bh_\text{online})$, but, we only sample from this reward decoder using $\bz$ sampled from the encoder using \emph{offline} data, i.e. $\bz \sim \enc(\bz \mid \bh_\text{offline})$.
+The reward decoder does need to generalize to new states and actions, and we hypothesize that reward prediction generalization is easier than policy generalization.
+If true, then we would expect that using the reward decoder to label rewards and train on those labels, as in \mabbr, will outperform directly using the policy on new tasks (as in \Cref{fig:offline-vs-online}).